AugurProject/augur/issues-workflow.md

   - If the bug needs immediate attention, move to In Progress and handle it, or assign to the person who will handle it.
   - Else, Add to Backlog pipeline and assign to the appropriate person after all your investigation.
 Ask @pgebheim if you need help!

+## Other Considerations

+It's not always obvious how tasks fit into the overall priorities.
+Once your team has decided what it thinks the appropriate internal priorities are, the issues can be looked at by @pgebheim, @joeykrug, and other stakeholders to see if this will meet any overall goals.
+This will begin with the Monday Morning - Critical Issue Roundup, but we'll add more (light) process where necessary.